grcng/E-Commerce-System/README.md

 # E-Commerce-System
 E-Commerce System Simulator program.
-The system keeps track of all its products, all its registered customers, all current orders and all shipped orders.
+The system keeps track of all its products, registered customers, current orders, and shipped orders.

 CLASSES: